robusta-dev/holmesgpt/README.md

 TODO
 ```

-This can be run from CI/CD on every deploy.
+Run this in CI/CD on every deploy.
 For example, in GitHub actions:
 ```bash
 TODO
 ```